notesourcing/notesourcing.github.io/README.md

 - Notesourcing interconnects notes and users, forming a shared knowledge graph.
 - Communities cultivate focused domains (e.g., meditation insights, business knowledge, inventory tracking), yet the underlying structure remains universal.
 - By linking notes, fields, and users, Notesourcing enables collective intelligence across diverse topics while respecting each user's privacy choices.

+## 11. Implemented features

+Should always be mentioned in FEATURES.md so that coders, and AI agents, don't remove them when implementing new features.